Twitch (service): Internet censorship

-On July 4, 2022, the Iranian Government blocked access to Twitch for Iranian Internet users.
+On July 4, 2022, the Iranian government blocked access to Twitch for Iranian Internet users.

+On February 23, 2024, Twitch was blocked in Turkey per a complaint by the country's lotteries commission.
+Service was restored in the country six days later on February 29.

 Platform support

 Twitch CEO Emmett Shear has stated a desire to support a wide variety of platforms, stating that they wanted to be on "every platform where people watch video".
-Twitch streaming apps are available for mobile devices, digital media players and video game consoles, including Android and iOS, as well as Fire TV, Fire HD, Apple TV, PlayStation 5, PlayStation 4, PlayStation 3, Xbox Series X/S, Xbox One, Nintendo Switch and Xbox 360 video game consoles.
+Users can watch Twitch streams via Twitch's website in a web browser and via dedicated streaming apps for mobile devices, digital media players and video game consoles.
+This includes:

-Users can stream to Twitch from Windows, Mac, or Linux operating systems, either with stand-alone software like OBS, through a platform like EA's Origin software, Ubisoft's Uplay, or Valve's Steam.
-Games such as Eve Online, PlanetSide 2 and the Call of Duty franchise now link directly to Twitch as well.
-In 2013, Twitch released a software development kit to allow any developer to integrate Twitch streaming into their software.